umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/index.md

 Content is the pages and content that make up your Umbraco website.

 ###Data Type
 Each document type property has a data type which defines the type of input of that property.
-Data types use a selected Property Editor and are configured in the Umbraco backoffice in the developer section.
+Data types reference a Property Editor and are configured in the Umbraco backoffice in the developer section.

 ###Media Type
 Media types are very similar to document types in Umbraco except they are specifically for media items in the media section.